Deploying a Model

 Documentation for model inference components and their quality attributes.
 While it is fairly standard to provide a technical description of how to invoke a model inference function or service, what type of parameters it expects, and in what format it returns results, it can be very challenging to provide comprehensive documentation.

 Academics and practitioners have proposed several formats for documenting models.
-Best known is the Model Cards proposal: It suggests a template for a brief (1–2 page) description of models, including intended use, training and evaluation data, considered demographic factors, evaluation results broken down by demographics, ethical considerations, and limitations.
+Best known is the Model Cards proposal: It suggests a template for a brief (one- to two-page) description of models, including intended use, training and evaluation data, considered demographic factors, evaluation results broken down by demographics, ethical considerations, and limitations.
 This proposal particularly emphasizes considerations around fairness.
 The FactSheets proposal similarly recommends a template for model documentation, including intended applications, evaluation results, and considerations for safety, explainability, fairness, security, and lineage.

 Summary